14 FUN money and saving challenges for kids and teens to help them pick up money life skills naturally.

 Money Challenges for Kids & Teens

-Each of these challenges will teach your child something about money.
+Each of these challenges will teach your child something about money, so pick one and get started!.

 For more resources on teaching kids about money, check out: